St. Paul Police Audit Now Includes Community Input Meetings

 Article Explores Language of Energy

 In his article, "The Energy of Conflict and Conflict Resolution: More Than a Metaphor," Ted Lewis considers why facilitators talk about blocked and released energies.
 Is it possible that profound conversations "from the heart" literally talk about our physical hearts as the primary place where emotional energies are stored, released and transformed?
-Read the article (PDF).
+Read "The Energy of Conflict and Conflict Resolution: More Than a Metaphor" (PDF).

 New Responses to Foster Accountability and Healing in the Wake of Criminal and Political Violence in America and Abroad Donate Now!